401-advanced-javascript-sararussert/notes/README.md

 Links and Resources
-Worked with Spencer and Kevin for lab01 10/12/20 in remo notes on minimist - https://www.npmjs.com/package/minimist
+Worked with Spencer and Kevin for lab01 10/12/20 in remo worked with Michael E and Kevin for lab02 10/13/20 in remo notes on minimist - https://www.npmjs.com/package/minimist notes for using spyOn in Jest - https://stephencharlesweiss.com/jest-testing-spyon-consoles/

 ci/cd (GitHub Actions)
 back-end server url (when applicable)